KEINOS/Hello-Cobra/README.md

 Any PR that might help Golang newbies understand is welcome.

-To evolve the sample through natural selection, if you have any better comments, suggestions, practice, etc., then don't hesitate to PR.
+To evolve the sample, through natural selection, if you have any better comments, suggestions, practice, etc., then don't hesitate to PR.

 - If the PR passes the tests, then **it will be merged automatically**.(squash and merge)
 - If you feel something against any PR, then feel free to counter PR.
-  - We won't judge, as far as the test passes and not a prank-kind commit.
+  - **We won't judge which is better**, as far as the test passes and not a prank-kind commit.

 ### Auto-merge Conditions